Sina-Mitiku/ReviewSite/README.md

+Note: This project is forked from a group project reviewSite.
+I contributed to the poject and I am currently working on it to improve.

 **Seattle Trails Review Site (Version: 1.0)**

 This web app is developed as a final group project which is part the fullfullment of the Launch Academy software development program.
 Launch Academy is a Boston based coding bootcamp focusing on web development.